 \subsection{Lipschitz Value Examination}

-\textbf{To answer RQ(3):} We report that the Lipschitz value of the trajectory quality $y(\tau)$ and the trajectory conditional distribution $p_D$ of the offline dataset are $1.62$ and $38$, respectively, and we set $L_p=50$.
-To calculate the Lipschitz values of the evaluator and the planner, we sample $8,000$ pairs of trajectories and calculate their Lipschitz value.
+\textbf{To answer RQ(3):} We report that the Lipschitz value of the trajectory quality $y(\tau)$ and the conditional trajectory distribution $p_D$ of the offline dataset are $1.62$ and $0.38$, respectively.
+We set $L_p=0.50$, which is close to its lower bound estimate of $0.38$ \footnote{As the data-driven lower bound estimation can be underestimated, we slightly increase its value in practice.}.
+To calculate the Lipschitz constants of the evaluator and the planner, we sample $8,000$ pairs of trajectories and compute their Lipschitz constants.
 The results are shown in Fig. \ref{fig:evaluator_lipschitz} and Fig. \ref{fig:planner_lipschitz}.
-It can be observed that most sample values satisfy the Lipschitz constraint, and the Lipschitz constants of the evaluator $\hat{y}_\phi(\tau)$ and planner $p_\theta(\tau|y)$ are $2.2$ and $56$, respectively, near $1.62$ and $50$.
-This indicates that the Lipschitz constraints of the evaluator and the planner are successfully satisfied.
+It can be observed that most sample values satisfy the Lipschitz constraint, and the Lipschitz constants of the evaluator $\hat{y}_\phi(\tau)$ and planner $p_\theta(\tau|y)$ are $2.2$ and $0.56$, respectively, near $1.62$ and $0.50$.
+This indicates that the models' Lipschitz constraints are successfully satisfied.